Lobesitdoll/mdncomp/wiki/wiki_options.md

--z, --fuzzy            Use path as a fuzzy search term -i, --index <index>    Show this index from a multiple result list. (default: -1) -s, --shorthand        Show compatibility as shorthand with multiple results -h, --shorthand-split  Split a shorthand line into two lines (use with -s) -b, --browser          Show information about this browser, or if '.' list -N, --no-notes         Don't show notes
+-z, --fuzzy            Use path as a fuzzy search term -i, --index <index>    Show this index from a multiple result list. (default: -1) -s, --shorthand        Show compatibility as shorthand with multiple results -h, --split            Split a shorthand line into two lines (use with -s) -b, --browser          Show information about this browser, or list if '.'
+-N, --no-notes         Don't show notes
--e, --noteend          Show notes at end instead of in sections (text) -f, --markdown         Format link as markdown and turns off colors -w, --width <width>    Used with -o, Set width of svg (default: 800) --ext                  Show extended table of browsers --desc                 Show Short description of the feature --specs                Show specification links
+-e, --noteend          Show notes at end instead of in sections (text) -f, --markdown         Format link as markdown and turns off colors --ext                  Show extended table of browsers/servers --desc                 Show Short description of the feature --specs                Show specification links
 --doc                  Show documentation.
 Show cached or fetch --docforce             Show documentation.
-Force fetch from server --mdn                  Open entry's document URL in default browser --random               Show a random entry. (mdncomp --random . ) --update, --fupdate
+Force fetch from MDN server --mdn                  Open entry's document URL in default browser --random               Show a random entry. (mdncomp --random . ) --update, --fupdate
---cupdate              Update BCD from remote (--fupdate=force, --cupdate=check) --no-colors            Don't use colors in output --max-chars <width>    Max number of chars per line before wrap (default: 72) --no-config            Ignore config file (mdncomp.json) in config folder
+--cupdate              Update data from remote (--fupdate=force, --cupdate=check) --no-colors            Don't use colors in output --max-chars <width>    Max number of chars per line before wrap (default: 72) --no-config            Ignore config file (mdncomp.json) in config folder